Copyright (c) 1998-2016 The OpenSSL Project

 commercial-grade, fully featured, and Open Source toolkit implementing the

-Secure Sockets Layer (SSLv3) and Transport Layer Security (TLS) protocols as
+Transport Layer Security (TLS) protocols (including SSLv3) as well as a

 OpenSSL is descended from the SSLeay library developed by Eric A. Young